 When it comes to strength-training equipment, dumbbells reign supreme.
 They're more compact than barbells, easier to hold than kettlebells and better for progressing your workouts than resistance bands.
 Plus, you can add one or two to just about any exercise.

 "Dumbbells wake up your muscles in the sense of activating more muscle fibers and challenging their stabilizers," says Mathew Forzaglia, certified personal trainer and founder of Forzag Fitness on the NEOU App.
-Meaning you're never just working one muscle — all the surrounding muscles work together to help you lift the weight.
+This means you're never just working one muscle — all the surrounding muscles work together to help you lift the weight.

-But working out with dumbbells is a bit more complicated than just picking up a set and throwing it around.
+But working out with dumbbells is a bit more complicated than just picking up a set and lugging it around.
 Form becomes even more important, as the added weight puts more stress on your muscles and joints compared to body-weight exercises.